Trump Officially Refuses To Attend Biden's Inauguration. Good!

 In a completely unsurprising move, President Donald Trump tweeted that he will not be attending President-elect Joe Biden’s inauguration on January 20.
 “To all of those who have asked, I will not be going to the Inauguration on January 20th,” he wrote this morning.

 With that statement, Trump officially cemented his status as the worst loser in history.
-The statement also further proves that his bizarre speech on Thursday night, in which he finally admitted defeat and called for “healing and reconciliation,” was concocted in desperation to try to avoid criminal investigations and the invocation of the 25th Amendment.
+This also further proves that his bizarre speech on Thursday night, in which he finally admitted defeat and called for “healing and reconciliation,” was concocted in desperation to try to avoid criminal investigations and the invocation of the 25th Amendment.
 Without those threats, Trump would never have admitted that he lost and would continue to wreak havoc to satisfy his own ego until the final nail goes in his coffin.

 Advertisement